Michael Hutchinson (ice hockey): Boston Bruins

+Winnipeg Jets

 On July 19, 2013, as a free agent, Hutchinson signed a one-year, two-way contract with the Winnipeg Jets.
 He was assigned to the Jets' secondary affiliate, the Ontario Reign of the ECHL to begin the 2013–14 season.
 Hutchinson posted 22–4–2 record with the Reign, earning a promotion to Winnipeg's AHL affiliate, the St. John's IceCaps.
 With the IceCaps' starting goaltender Edward Pasquale suffering season-ending injury, Hutchinson posted a 15–5 record before earning a recall to the Winnipeg Jets on March 15, 2014.

 On April 7, 2014, Hutchinson made his NHL debut in a 1–0 loss to the Minnesota Wild.
 He played the final two games of the season with the Jets, claiming his first career NHL win with Winnipeg in a 2–1 shootout win over the Boston Bruins on April 10.
 He was returned to the IceCaps for the 2014 AHL playoffs, and was instrumental in helping St. John's reach the Calder Cup finals for the first time in franchise history.
 On July 2, 2014, the Jets signed Hutchinson to a two-year contract extension.
 Hutchinson played in the 2014–15 season in the NHL as the back-up to Jets starter Ondřej Pavelec.
 Hutchinson would finish the season with a 21–10–5 record.

 On June 21, 2016, Hutchinson signed another two-year contract extension with the Jets.